-SilverBack Migration Solutions can assist with all of these items (as well as the other million or so aspects of a well planned and executed data center migration!).
-Please sign up for a free, no obligation data center migration plan review or contact our customer support team for more information on how to plan and execute a flawless data center migration today!
+Silverback Data Center Solutions can assist with all of these items and more.
+Sign up for a free, no obligation data center migration plan review or contact our customer support team for more information on how to plan and execute a flawless data center migration today.

 How is Silverback different from a standard shipping company?

 Silverback is a specialized data center migration company.
 Our migration staff are well versed in data center operations; best practices; rules and regulations; security requirements and policies; access restrictions; data handling; equipment handling; cabling standards; cable management practices; and racking methodologies and standards.